Introduction

 As with the reference plasma, we now draw a line though the points that we have plotted and this line should be parallel to the Reference Plasma.
 If it is not parallel then the possibilities include:

-ii) An inhibitor, e.g. a lupus anticoagulant or a factor inhibitor].
+ii) An inhibitor, e.g. a Lupus Anticoagulant or a clotting factor inhibitor, is present.

 Note: